abesford/seizzmic-site-0c00b/src/pages/index.md

           alternatives to the status quo.

-          But if your organisation has been around for a while, you'll have built up an array of technologies and processes which can hold you back.
+          All successful organisations eventually build up technologies and processes that can hold you back.
 We help you unravel this and become more digital [on the inside as well as the outside](/blog/digital-inside-and-outside).
         actions:
           - label: What we do
             url: /what-we-do